 Hidden in the mass of vegetation between Holland Road and Tyersall Avenue lies Istana Woodneuk, an abandoned mansion once belonging to Sultan Abu Bakar of Johor.
 The mansion is said to have been built in the late 19th century for the Sultan’s fourth wife, Sultana Khadijah.

-Before she died in this house in 1904, the Sultana sold the property to Sultan Abu Bakar’s son, Sultan Ibrahim Iskandar.
-He rebuilt Istana Woodneuk in the 1930s for his Scottish born wife Helen Bartholomew.
-Subsequently, the house has also been used as Generals’ headquarters and a military hospital.
+Before she died in this house in 1904, the Sultana sold the property to Sultan Abu Bakar’s son, Sultan Ibrahim.
+He rebuilt Istana Woodneuk in the 1930s for his Scottish born wife, Helen Bartholomew.
+Subsequently, the house was used as Generals’ Headquarters and a military hospital.

 Istana Woodneuk has endured the test of time, nature and human brutality.
 The mansion was subject to the bombing of the Japanese in 1942, killing approximately 700 medics and patients, and was ferociously attacked by a fire circa 2006 which burned down its glorious blue roof.